SalishSeaCast/SOG/docs/SOGcommand.rst

 Available Commands
 ------------------

-The command :program:`SOG` or :program:`SOG --help` produces a list of the available :program:`SOG` options and sub-commands:
+The command :program:`SOG` or :command:`SOG --help` produces a list of the available :program:`SOG` options and sub-commands:

 .. code-block:: none